 Importation of Disability Assistance Dogs (DAD)

 A Disability Assistance Dog (DAD) is defined as a dog that has been trained to help people with physical disabilities to gain more personal independence.
 DADs are non-aggressive, highly obedient and hard-working.
 Their health conditions are regularly and closely monitored by veterinary surgeons and they would have a good history of vaccination against the major infectious diseases.

-Therefore, this Department has introduced a new policy for the importation of DADs.
-This policy exempts DADs from quarantine and the requirement of 6-month residency in the exporting country/place on the basis of one blood test for Rabies antibody, which should be performed at least 6 months prior to entry to Hong Kong.
+This Department has introduced a policy for the importation of DADs.
+This policy exempts DADs from quarantine at the Animal Management Centre of this Department and the requirement of 6-month residency in the exporting country/place on the basis of one blood test for Rabies antibody, which should be performed at least 6 months prior to entry to Hong Kong.
 Such policy is applicable to DADs imported from all countries/places.

-To apply for the Special Permit, the applicant should submit to this Department the permit fee as well as the following documents:
+To apply for the Special Permit, the applicant should submit to this Department the permit fee and all of the following documents:

-The overseas certification requirements for importation of DADs are summarized in Table 5 (Form No. G102e) (PDF format) and stipulated in the permit terms Attachment No.: DC-13 (PDF format).
+The overseas certification requirements for importation of DADs are stipulated in the permit terms Attachment No.: DC-13v01 (PDF Format).

 Approval must be obtained in advance from this Department before travelling the DADs in-cabin.
 Please contact us for granting the approval before the shipment.

 Importation/Transshipment of Search and Rescue Dogs